When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Inference and Identifiability

 \section{Inference and Identifiability}

-Given our efficient PDE-based surrogates for interpreting discrete count and trajectory data, we now wish to understand the extent to which parameters $\mathbf{\vec{\theta}} = (D,v,K)^\top$ can be reliably estimated from different types of data.
-We will consider a likelihood-based approach for parameter estimation, identifiability analysis and model-based prediction~\citep{Hines2014,Simpson2026,Casella2024}.
-In particular, our focus will be to compare the performance of count data and/or trajectory data.
+Given the PDE-based surrogates for count and trajectory data, we now explore whether parameters $\vec{\theta}=(D,v,K)^\top$ can be reliably estimated from different data types.
+We use likelihood-based methods for parameter estimation, identifiability analysis and model-based prediction~\cite{Froehlich2014,Hines2014,Simpson2026}, focusing on count data, trajectory data and their combination.

-For count data, suppose we have counts of agents per column $\mathcal{N}_i(t)$ at a single inspection time $t=T$, such as the data in Figure \ref{fig:F3}(c)--(d).
-Given a solution of our PDE for $N(x,t)$, obtained with parameters $\mathbf{\vec{\theta}}$, we compute the quantity $u(x,t) = N(x,t)/K \in [0,1]$.
-We can interpret $u(x,t)$ as the average occupancy of lattice sites in the column located at $x$, relative to their maximum occupancy $K$, noting that $K$ is an unknown parameter to be estimated.
-In this setting it is natural to assume that observed column counts are drawn from a binomial distribution so that for the $i$th column we have~\citep{Simpson2024b},
+For count data, suppose column counts $\mathcal{N}_i(t)$ are observed at a single inspection time $t=T$, as in Figure \ref{fig:F3}(c)--(d).
+Given the solution $N(x,t)$ of Equation \eqref{eq:1DN} with parameters $\vec{\theta}$, define $u(x,t)=N(x,t)/K\in[0,1]$.
+This is the average occupancy of sites in the column at $x$, relative to the unknown maximum occupancy $K$.
+We model the $i$th column count as

-which has support on $\mathcal{N}_i(t) \in \{0,1,2,\ldots,HK\}$, thereby accounting for the fact that counts of agents per column are always non-negative and bounded above by $KH$.
-This distribution is associated with the loglikelihood function

-where the superscript `c' indicates that this loglikelihood function arises from \textit{count} data.
-This kind of loglikelihood function for count data has been used previously for parameter estimation for data from lattice-based random walk models~\citep{Simpson2025} and for modelling experimental data~\citep{Simpson2024b} where the carrying capacity parameter was treated as a known quantity that was pre-estimated.
-Under these circumstances, the binomial coefficient term did not need to be included in the calculation of the loglikelihood since it acts like a constant factor that is independent of $\mathbf{\vec{\theta}}$.
-In this work we are interested in estimating $K$ so we need to explicitly retain the binomial coefficient in our calculations.

-If we collect count data along all columns of the lattice we have $\mathcal{N}_{i}(t)$ for $i=1,2,3,\ldots,I$.
-Treating these column counts as independent, we have a loglikelihood of the following form

-where $\mathbf{N}(t)$ indicates the set of count data, $\mathbf{N}(t) = \left(\mathcal{N}_1(t), \mathcal{N}_2(t), \ldots, \mathcal{N}_I(t)\right)^\top$.
-Given the count-based loglikelihood function $\ell^{\textrm{\,c}} (\vec{\theta} \; | \; \mathbf{N}(t))$ we may now perform likelihood-based estimation and identifiability analysis to understand the extent to which counts can be used to recover macroscopic parameters.
-For computational purposes we evaluate $\ell^{\textrm{\,c}} (\vec{\theta} \; | \; \mathbf{N}(t))$ using the log gamma function~\citep{AbramowitzS1964} which brings two advantages: (i) the log gamma function avoids underflow/overflow in floating point arithmetic that can arise when computing factorials of large numbers; and (ii) the log gamma function means that we can evaluate the loglikelihood for non-integer values of the carrying capacity parameter, which is useful since Equation \eqref{eq:1DN} treats $K$ as a continuous variable.